paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Vector

 When Unity provided functions want to describe a direction, they use constants inside `Vector3` such as `Vector3.up`.
-To provide directions as XYZ, use `Trig.Y.Vector`.
+Use `Trig.Y.Vector` to provide directions as XYZ.

 ##### VectorName